 Heavy-duty steel construction

-Weigh capacity of 600 pounds
+Weight capacity of 600 pounds

-- Some find that this sled scuffs easily.
+Some find that this sled scuffs easily

-3. MiR Heavy Duty Weighted Power Speed
+3. MiR Power Speed

 The MiR Sled is fairly durable, but if you’re looking for something to use frequently and intensely, it may be a good idea to consider other options.
-Its weight capacity is 100 pounds.
+Its weight capacity is only 100 pounds.